liferay/liferay-docs/develop/tutorials/articles/193-adaptive-media/02-finding-adapted-images.markdown

     @Reference
     private AMImageFinder _amImageFinder;

-This makes an `AMImageFinder` instance available. `AMImageFinder` has one method, `getAdaptiveMediaStream`, that returns a stream of `AdaptiveMedia` objects.
-This method receives a `Function` that creates an `AMQuery` based on an `AMImageQueryBuilder`.
-The `AMImageQueryBuilder` class, which can search adapted images based on different attributes (e.g., width, height, order, etc.), creates the query that `AMImageFinder` uses to get the matching adapted images.
+This makes an `AMImageFinder` instance available.
+It has one method, `getAdaptiveMediaStream`, that returns a stream of `AdaptiveMedia` objects.
+This method takes a `Function` that creates an `AMQuery` (the query for adapted images) via `AMImageQueryBuilder`, which can search adapted images based on different attributes (e.g., width, height, order, etc.).
+The `AMImageQueryBuilder` methods you call depend on the exact query you want to construct.
-`AMImageQueryBuilder` is designed to be used via chaining to improve the clarity when reading the source code.

 For example, here's a general `getAdaptiveMediaStream` call: